-The Lausanne real estate market in 2025 continues to stand out as one of Switzerland’s most resilient and strategically positioned residential markets.
-As the capital of Vaud and a key center for international education, finance, and innovation, Lausanne benefits from a steady influx of skilled residents and institutional presence.
+The Lausanne real estate market in 2026 stands out as one of Switzerland’s most resilient and strategically positioned residential markets.
+As the capital of Vaud and a key center for international education, finance, and innovation, Lausanne benefits from a steady influx of skilled residents and serious institutional presence.

-The Lausanne Housing Market remains one of the most consistently demanded residential hubs in western Switzerland.
-Its combination of tenant quality, economic depth, and controlled inventory positions it as a stable option for yield-focused investors.
+The Lausanne housing market is one of the most consistently demanded residential hubs in western Switzerland.
+Its combination of tenant quality, economic depth, and controlled inventory makes it a stable, dependable option for yield-focused investors who know what they’re looking for.

-As of Q1 of 2025, the average residential price in Lausanne exceeds CHF 11,100 per square meter, with premium locations such as Ouchy, Sous-Gare, and Sauvabelin pushing above CHF 12,500/sqm.
-Price performance has been modest but stable, with apartment values rising 2.0% year-over-year and limited volatility across asset classes.
+As of Q1 2026, the average residential price in Lausanne exceeds CHF 11,100 per square meter.
+Premium locations such as Ouchy, Sous-Gare, and Sauvabelin push above CHF 12,500 per sqm.
+Price performance has been modest but steady, with apartment values rising around 2.0% year-over-year and limited volatility across asset classes.

-International buyers—particularly institutional and private Swiss investors—continue to show interest in Lausanne’s long-hold assets, drawn by tenant retention, low vacancy (currently under 1.4%), and regulatory stability.
-The city’s appeal is further enhanced by its proximity to Lake Geneva, world-renowned universities, and a well-developed public transport system.
+International buyers, particularly institutional and private Swiss investors, show strong interest in Lausanne’s long-hold assets.
+They’re drawn by tenant retention, low vacancy currently sitting under 1.4%, and the kind of regulatory stability that lets you sleep at night.
+The city’s appeal gets a further boost from its proximity to Lake Geneva, world-renowned universities, and a well-developed public transport network.
+If you want to understand how luxury real estate investment strategies apply to markets like this, the fundamentals here are textbook.

-In contrast to more volatile European markets, Lausanne offers predictable income generation, supported by professional tenant profiles and an enduring supply-demand imbalance.
+Compared to more volatile European markets, Lausanne offers predictable income generation.
+That’s backed by professional tenant profiles and an enduring supply-demand imbalance that shows no signs of correcting itself anytime soon.

 Overview of The Lausanne Real Estate Market

-The Lausanne Real Estate Market in 2025 reflects a stable yet competitive environment shaped by demographic expansion, regional economic strength, and planning restrictions that limit large-scale development.
-The city continues to attract both domestic and international attention, particularly from long-term investors seeking capital preservation, income consistency, and tenant stability.
+The Lausanne real estate market in 2026 reflects a stable yet competitive environment shaped by demographic expansion, regional economic strength, and planning restrictions that limit large-scale development.
+The city attracts both domestic and international attention, particularly from long-term investors seeking capital preservation, income consistency, and tenant stability.

-As of Q2 2025, the average property price in Lausanne is approximately CHF 11,460 per square meter, with newer developments and lake-view properties in areas such as Ouchy and Vidy reaching CHF 13,000–CHF 14,500/sqm.
+As of Q2 2026, the average property price in Lausanne sits at approximately CHF 11,460 per square meter.
+Newer developments and lake-view properties in areas such as Ouchy and Vidy reach between CHF 13,000 and CHF 14,500 per sqm.

-Apartments make up the majority of sales transactions, with strong buyer competition in the 2- to 3-room segment, particularly in well-connected neighborhoods like Sous-Gare and Montchoisi.
+Apartments make up the majority of sales transactions, with strong buyer competition in the two- to three-room segment, particularly in well-connected neighborhoods like Sous-Gare and Montchoisi.

-Overall, apartment prices have increased by 2.0% year-over-year, while house prices declined slightly by 0.6%—a result of tightening mortgage affordability and a shift in demand toward multi-unit properties with higher yield efficiency.
-Still, supply remains constrained across all asset types due to zoning limitations and long planning timelines.
+Overall, apartment prices have increased by around 2.0% year-over-year, while house prices dipped slightly by 0.6%.
+That dip is a result of tightening mortgage affordability and a shift in demand toward multi-unit properties with higher yield efficiency.
+Still, supply stays constrained across all asset types because of zoning limitations and long planning timelines.

-New construction activity remains cautious.
-Most new housing comes in the form of small-scale infill or redevelopment projects rather than large residential blocks.
+New construction activity stays cautious.
+Most new housing comes through small-scale infill or redevelopment projects rather than large residential blocks.

-As a result, inventory turnover is slow, keeping pressure on existing stock and encouraging off-market or pre-construction acquisitions.
+As a result, inventory turnover is slow.
+That keeps pressure on existing stock and pushes buyers toward off-market or pre-construction acquisitions as their best path to entry.

-In summary, the Lausanne Housing Market offers a low-volatility, capital-secure environment with strong income continuity, moderate appreciation, and defensive fundamentals—particularly suited for investors with a long-term horizon and a preference for stability over speculation.
+To sum it up, the Lausanne housing market offers a low-volatility, capital-secure environment with strong income continuity, moderate appreciation, and defensive fundamentals.
+It’s particularly well-suited for investors with a long-term horizon and a preference for stability over speculation.
+If you’re weighing your options during uncertain times, understanding how to invest in real estate during a recession gives useful context for why markets like Lausanne hold their ground.

 Neighborhood Analysis

-Lausanne is composed of distinct residential submarkets, each offering unique pricing dynamics, tenant demographics, and investment appeal.
-From lakeside luxury enclaves to urban professional districts and family-oriented suburban zones, the city provides a wide spectrum of opportunities for both capital preservation and yield optimization.
+Lausanne is made up of distinct residential submarkets, each with unique pricing dynamics, tenant demographics, and investment appeal.
+From lakeside luxury enclaves to urban professional districts and family-oriented suburban zones, the city gives you a wide spectrum of opportunities for both capital preservation and yield optimization.

 Ouchy

-Ouchy is Lausanne’s most prestigious neighborhood, situated directly along Lake Geneva’s waterfront.
-Known for its luxury villas, upscale condominiums, and scenic promenades, Ouchy attracts wealthy residents and international buyers seeking exclusivity and lake views.
+Ouchy is Lausanne’s most prestigious neighborhood, sitting directly along Lake Geneva’s waterfront.
+Known for its luxury villas, upscale condominiums, and scenic promenades, Ouchy attracts wealthy residents and international buyers who want exclusivity and lake views above all else.

-The average listing price in Ouchy exceeds CHF 14,000/sqm, with many properties surpassing CHF 2.5M.
+The average listing price in Ouchy exceeds CHF 14,000 per sqm, with many properties surpassing CHF 2.5M.
 Rental inventory is limited and premium, appealing to high-end diplomatic and executive tenants.
-While gross yields are modest, asset values are exceptionally resilient.
+Gross yields are modest, but asset values here are exceptionally resilient, according to Financial Times coverage of Swiss property.

 Sous-Gare

 Located adjacent to Lausanne’s main train station, Sous-Gare is a high-demand area for professionals and commuters.
-Its mix of modern apartments and early-20th-century buildings appeals to both owner-occupiers and institutional landlords.
+Its mix of modern apartments and early-20th-century buildings appeals to both owner-occupiers and institutional landlords who want reliable lease velocity.

-Median pricing in Sous-Gare averages CHF 11,800/sqm, with rental units achieving solid returns due to low vacancy and high tenant turnover.
-This neighborhood combines convenience, architectural appeal, and strong lease velocity.
+Median pricing in Sous-Gare averages CHF 11,800 per sqm, with rental units achieving solid returns due to low vacancy and high tenant turnover.
+This neighborhood combines convenience, architectural appeal, and strong leasing momentum.

 Chailly

 Chailly is a family-friendly neighborhood with access to good schools, parks, and local amenities.
-It is favored by domestic buyers and long-term renters, making it an attractive location for multi-family investors focused on tenant stability.
+Domestic buyers and long-term renters favor it, which makes it an attractive location for multi-family investors focused on tenant stability over short-term gains.

-Prices in Chailly typically range from CHF 9,200 to CHF 10,000/sqm, depending on proximity to infrastructure and recent renovations.
-Rental demand is consistent, particularly for 3- and 4-room units.
+Prices in Chailly typically range from CHF 9,200 to CHF 10,000 per sqm, depending on proximity to infrastructure and recent renovations.
+Rental demand stays consistent, particularly for three- and four-room units.

 Sauvabelin

 Sauvabelin offers a tranquil, forest-adjacent setting with larger homes and scenic elevation.
-It appeals to affluent residents seeking privacy without compromising on access to the city core.
+It appeals to affluent residents who want privacy without giving up access to the city core.

-Average property values are between CHF 12,000 and CHF 13,000/sqm, with detached villas exceeding CHF 2.8M.
-Due to its prestige and scarcity, this district favors capital preservation over yield.
+Average property values in Sauvabelin sit between CHF 12,000 and CHF 13,000 per sqm, with detached villas exceeding CHF 2.8M.
+Given its prestige and scarcity, this district favors capital preservation over yield.

 Bellevaux

-Bellevaux is an emerging area offering relative affordability and redevelopment potential.
-It draws younger buyers, developers, and yield-seeking investors due to its price positioning and accessibility improvements.
+Bellevaux is an emerging area offering relative affordability and genuine redevelopment potential.
+It draws younger buyers, developers, and yield-seeking investors because of its price positioning and improving accessibility.

-Current prices average CHF 8,700/sqm, with rental yields among the highest in Lausanne at 3.8% to 4.2%, particularly for small-to-medium-sized units.
-Renovated properties can outperform the market in terms of both rent and resale value.
+Current prices average CHF 8,700 per sqm in Bellevaux, with rental yields among the highest in Lausanne at 3.8% to 4.2%, particularly for small- to medium-sized units.
+Renovated properties can outperform the broader market on both rent and resale value.

 Neighborhood Median Prices and Price per SqM